lbinding/AT-AT/README.md

 ```

 Available Scripts
-The scripts currently available in this release (as of 19/11/2024) include:
+The scripts currently available in this release (as of 27/02/2025) include:
 - ATAT_AF.sh
+- ATAT_AFp.sh

 Script Options
 These are the available options for running the scripts: